aptos-foundation/AIPs/aips/aip-22.md

 # Summary

-We enable the some structs as valid parameters to entry functions.
+We enable some select set of structs as valid parameters to entry and view functions.

 # Motivation